N3zzar/Dbt-cloud-Project/thoughtprocess.md

 ## Analyses

 While working in the `analyses` folder, I noticed that some orders appeared multiple times with different order statuses.
-This would be a problem when performing calculations unless I explicitly filtered for delivered orders (which I did in the marts layer anyways).
+This would be a problem when performing revenue calculations unless I explicitly filtered for delivered orders (which I did in the marts layer anyways).

 Because I may want to perform further analysis using other order statuses (such as processing or shipped), I decided to return the **last order status** each order had.
 A stakeholder may also be interested in this information, and since I did not want to materialize it, I wrote all the SQL commands in a `.sql` file within the `analyses` folder.